LightDarkPhoton/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.forEach` loops over every item in an array and cannot be stopped by traditional methods.
+It's inefficient for very large data sets where you may want to occasionally "skip" items, but otherwise, it's good in most cases where that isn't the case.

+`.map` loops over every item in an array and applies a "transformation" to each item, depending on the values you want back.
+It's useful for changing data, like say multiplying everything inside an array by 2.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that's going to be called later at some point by another function.

+A higher order function takes another function as one of its arguments or returns a function.

 3. What is closure?

+A closure is basically a function and the local environment it encompasses.
+By "local environment", I refer to any variables the function will use that were defined "above" its scope.

 4. Describe the four rules of the 'this' keyword.

+1. If you're in the global scope, `this` will refer to global objects.
+Specifically something called a global window object.
+ 2. If you're calling a function, `this` will refer to the object called (the reference before the dot).
+ 3. You can create new instances of an object and refer to those instances when creating them inside a constructor function with `this`.
+ 4. When you use the call method, `this` is explicitly defined.

 5. Why do we need super() in an extended class?

+In order to inherit the properties and methods of the parent class, one must use `super()` when extending a child class.
+That's all.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.